Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Introduction

 We say that $f$ satisfies the \emph{sector condition} if, for every $M>0$ and $\sigma\in\Sigma$, there exist $\theta>0$ and $x_0>0$ such that

 whenever $x\geq x_0$ and $|y|\leq \theta x$. \end{defn}

 For $f\in\SR$, the sector condition is equivalent to requiring that there are constants $r,K>0$ such that

 for all $x\geq r$ and all $\sigma\in\Sigma$ \cite[Theorem 6.1]{wanderingdomains}.
 It is satisfied for most explicit transcendental entire functions that have finite order of growth, such as $z\mapsto ze^z$.
-We note that this condition also appears in \cite{wanderingdomains}, where it is used to exclude the existence of wandering domains for certain real transcendental functions.
+In \cite{wanderingdomains}, this condition is used to exclude the existence of wandering domains for certain real transcendental functions.

 \begin{thm}[Density of real-hyperbolicity] Let $n\geq 1$ and let $N$ be an $n$-dimensional (topological) manifold.
-Suppose that $(f_{\lambda})_{\lambda\in N}$ is a continuous family of functions $f_{\lambda}\in \SR$ such that \begin{enumerate} \item $f_{\lambda}$ satisfies the sector condition for every $\lambda\in N$; \item $\# S(f_{\lambda})\leq n$ for all $\lambda\in N$; \item no two maps $f_{\lambda_1}$ and $f_{\lambda_2}$ are conjugate by a map $M\in \MobR$. \end{enumerate} Then the set $\{\lambda\in N: f_{\lambda}\text{ is real-hyperbolic}\}$ is open and dense in $N$. \end{thm} \begin{remark}[Remark 1] If $f$ is bounded along the real axis, then it trivially satisfies the sector condition, so Theorem \ref{thm:densityunbounded} contains Theorem \ref{thm:densitybounded} as a special case. \end{remark} \begin{remark}[Remark 2] Again, there is an analogous statement to Theorem \ref{thm:perturbbounded}: any map $f\in\SR$ that satisfies the sector condition can be perturbed to a real-hyperbolic function $g\in\SR$ by pre-\ and post-composition with some $\phi,\psi\in\HomeoR$ close to the identity. \end{remark}
+Suppose that $(f_{\lambda})_{\lambda\in N}$ is a continuous family of functions $f_{\lambda}\in \SR$ such that the following three conditions hold: \begin{enumerate} \item $\# S(f_{\lambda})\leq n$ for all $\lambda\in N$; \item no two maps $f_{\lambda_1}$ and $f_{\lambda_2}$ are conjugate by a map $M\in \MobR$; \item $f_{\lambda}$ has bounded criticality for every $\lambda\in N$, \emph{or} $f_{\lambda}$ satisfies the sector condition for every $\lambda\in N$. \end{enumerate} Then the set $\{\lambda\in N: f_{\lambda}\text{ is real-hyperbolic}\}$ is open and dense in $N$. \end{thm} \begin{remark}[Remark 1] If $f$ is bounded along the real axis, then it trivially satisfies the sector condition, so Theorem \ref{thm:densityunbounded} contains Theorem \ref{thm:densitybounded} as a special case. \end{remark} \begin{remark}[Remark 2] Again, there is an analogous statement to Theorem \ref{thm:perturbbounded}: any map $f\in\SR$ that has bounded criticality or satisfies the sector condition can be perturbed to a real-hyperbolic function $g\in\SR$ by pre-\ and post-composition with some $\phi,\psi\in\HomeoR$ close to the identity. \end{remark}